sndsh404/summer-2027-internships/README.md

 ## support

-I'm an international student and I keep this list updated on my own.
-If it saved you some time or helped you land something, you can [buy me a coffee](https://buymeacoffee.com/sndsh404) ☕.
-Thanks ❤️.
+i'm an intl student, so yk how much of a struggle it is. if this helped you save time or land something, you can [buy me a coffee](https://buymeacoffee.com/sndsh404) ☕. thanks ❤️

 ## maintainer